MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 To change backup settings, see [Change settings](automated-backups-change-settings.md).
 To restore a backup, see [Recover using automated database backups](recovery-using-backups.md).

-## What is a automated database backups?
+## What are automated database backups?

-Database backups are an essential part of any business continuity and disaster recovery strategy, because they help protect your data from corruption or deletion.
-Azure SQL Managed Instance provides completely managed SQL server engine automated database backups.
-These backups enable database restore to a point in time within the configured retention period.
-If your data protection rules require that your backups are available for an extended time (up to 10 years), you can configure [long-term retention (LTR)](../database/long-term-retention-overview.md) policies per database.
+Database backups are an essential part of any business continuity and disaster recovery strategy because they help protect your data from corruption or deletion.
+Azure SQL Managed Instance provides completely managed and automated SQL Server database engine backups.
+These backups enable database restore to a specific point in time within the configured retention period, up to 35 days.
+However, if your data protection rules require that your backups be available for an extended time (up to 10 years), you can configure [long-term retention (LTR)](../database/long-term-retention-overview.md) policies per database.

 ### Backup frequency